andreybleme/andreybleme.github.io/_posts/2018-01-06-sharing-data-across-vuejs-components.markdown

 <script src="https://gist.github.com/andreybleme/9c4dbe4c34a473b4fd28d8a176e51afb.js"></script>
 All we need to do here is to import the Vue library and export a Vue instance (we named it eventBus).

-#### Seding events
+#### Sending events
-Now we have to use the Event Bus in the component we want to send data from.
+Now we have to use the Server Bus in the component we want to send data from.
 Here we'll use as an example two components: *Server* and *ServerDetail*.
 What we want is to pass information about a server to a component called *ServerDetail*.
 The *ServerDetail* component will render the server information according to the server clicked by the user on the *Server* component.

-First we need to import the Event Bus, and then we can emit events with the data we want to share with another component:
+First we need to import the Server Bus, and then we can emit events with the data we want to share with another component:

 <script src="https://gist.github.com/andreybleme/f2d08a71c0b568d78ddc0ffbb11e3ab2.js"></script>

 > The **props** is being used here on line 15 just because this components also receives a server property from another component.
-Pros is not required for using the Event Bus and they are not related.
+Pros is not required for using the Server Bus and they are not related.
 Props can be replaced by a common data property returning a "server" object with the "id" attribute.

 #### Receiving events
 Now, any other component of your app can listen to the "serverSelected" event, and use the data passed to its event by using `serverBus.$on`.
 See the *ServerDetails* component: